 With the rise of remote working, viewers are spending more and more time in online meetings.
 This can be exhausting and can impact your audience’s drive to attend virtual events.
 After a long day at work, who wants to spend more time in front of their laptop?

 To adapt to the new normal and overcome Zoom fatigue, event planners need to create engaging virtual experiences that win viewer attention.
-Drawing from some of the best recent online events, we’ve put together five key steps to improving your online events.
+Drawing on some of the best recent online events, we’ve put together six key steps to improving your online events.
 Let’s dive in.

 1. Boost your broadcast quality